 |Standardized Test Scores||Important|

-To apply, all applicants to Catawba College must submit the following items.
-Double check with Catawba College's admissions department to confirm all application materials and requirements.
+To apply to Catawba College, all applicants must submit the following items.
+Make sure to check in with Catawba College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|